Copyright © 2013 Wiley Periodicals, Inc., A Wiley Company

 COPYRIGHT AND PERMISSIONS

 · Authors must electronically sign the copyright transfer agreement, which serves as a transfer of copyright from author to publisher.
 No article can be published unless accompanied by a signed copyright transfer agreement.
-An agreement may be obtained from the editor or the publisher.
+Please see the information above concerning the Wiley Author Licensing Service.
 Only original papers will be accepted, and copyright in published papers will be vested in the publisher.
 It is the author's responsibility to obtain written permission to reproduce material that has appeared in another publication.
-A form for this purpose is sent with the manuscript acceptance letter.

 · Permission grants — if the manuscript contains extracts, including illustrations, from other copyright works (including material from on-line or intranet sources) it is the author's responsibility to obtain written permission from the owners of the publishing rights to reproduce such extracts using the Wiley permission request form.
 The author is also responsible for identifying and acknowledging any trademarks or service marks used in the manuscript.

 Additional information may be obtained by contacting the Systems Engineering Editor-in-Chief,